Curious why there are so many couples in South Korea?

 The reason why you see a lot of couples in public is because they’re on dates that women prefer.

-They’re usually at pretty cafes, trendy restaurants, Instagrammable places, and popular travel destinations.
+They’re usually at cute cafés, trendy restaurants, Instagrammable places, popular travel destinations, and date spots like Namsan Tower, Lotte World, and Han River.

 Movies are also considered a couple’s thing in the country.